innot/argparseDecorator/docs/source/usage.rst

 This can be done by passing `TextIO <https://docs.python.org/3/library/io.html#text-i-o>`_ Streams for *stdout* and *stderr* to the :meth:`~.argparse_decorator.ArgParseDecorator.execute` method.
-This method will then redirect :code:`sys.stdout` and :code:`sys.sterr` to the given stream(s) before calling :external:class:`argparse.ArgumentParser` and the command function.
-After the command has been called and before returning to the caller :code:`sys.stdout` and :code:`sys.stderr` are restored to their original values.
+This method will then redirect :py:`sys.stdout` and :py:`sys.sterr` to the given stream(s) before calling :external:class:`argparse.ArgumentParser` and the command function.
+After the command has been called and before returning to the caller :py:`sys.stdout` and :py:`sys.stderr` are restored to their original values.

 .. code-block:: python